MAVENSDC/cdflib/README.rst

 Computes the provided date/time components into CDF epoch value(s).

 	For CDF_EPOCH:
 		For computing into CDF_EPOCH value, each date/time elements should have exactly seven (7) components, as year, month, day, hour, minute, second and millisecond, in a list.
 For example:
 		[[2017,1,1,1,1,1,111],[2017,2,2,2,2,2,222]]
 		Or, call function compute_epoch directly, instead, with at least three (3) first (up to seven) components.
 The last component, if not the 7th, can be a float that can have a fraction of the unit.

 	For CDF_EPOCH16:
 		They should have exactly ten (10) components, as year, month, day, hour, minute, second, millisecond, microsecond, nanosecond and picosecond, in a list.
 For example:
 		[[2017,1,1,1,1,1,123,456,789,999],[2017,2,2,2,2,2,987,654,321,999]]
 		Or, call function compute_epoch directly, instead, with at least three (3) first (up to ten) components.
 The last component, if not the 10th, can be a float that can have a fraction of the unit.

 	For TT2000:
 		Each TT2000 typed date/time should have exactly nine (9) components, as year, month, day, hour, minute, second, millisecond, microsecond, and nanosecond, in a list.
 For example:
 		[[2017,1,1,1,1,1,123,456,789],[2017,2,2,2,2,2,987,654,321]]
 		Or, call function compute_tt2000 directly, instead, with at least three (3) first (up to nine) components.
 The last component, if not the 9th, can be a float that can have a fraction of the unit.

 Specify to_np to True, if the result should be in numpy class.

 findepochrange (epochs, starttime=None, endtime=None)
 =============

 Finds the record range within the start and end time from values of a CDF epoch data type.
 It returns a list of record numbers.
 If the start time is not provided, then it is assumed to be the minimum possible value.
 If the end time is not provided, then the maximum possible value is assumed.
 The epoch is assumed to be in the chronological order.
 The start and end times should have the proper number of date/time components, corresponding to the epoch's data type.

-Author: Bryan Harter, Michael Liu
+Authors: Bryan Harter, Michael Liu